Hair loss can be one side effect of menopause. Let’s take a look at what causes it and how to reverse thinning hair after menopause.

 Rogaine, including its generic versions, is definitely an option, though it can take several months to see results.

-You can also try an oral medication called spironolactone, which a doctor can prescribe off-label for hair loss.
+You can also try an oral medication called spironolactone, which a doctor can prescribe off-license for hair loss.

-Platelet-rich plasma, or PRP (aka “the vampire facial”), which can stimulate more growth in your scalp, is also an option.
+Platelet-rich plasma, or PRP (aka “the vampire facial”), which can stimulate more growth in your scalp, is also an option but the feasibility of this treatment type is still being researched so maybe one for the future.

-And there are also laser therapies that can help with hair loss.
+And there are also laser therapies like low-level laser therapy that can help with hair loss.

-If you’re interested in these treatments, your first stop will probably be the dermatologist’s office to get their opinion on your options.
+If you’re interested in post-menopausal hair loss treatment, your first stop will probably be the dermatologist’s office to get their advice on your options.

 Finally, hair transplant surgery is an option.